awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configuration-options.md

 + **Default Value** – None
 + **Data Type** – String

 The IAM access key for the user or role\.
 If this is specified, then AccessKeyID must also be specified\.
+If passed in the JDBC URL, SecretAccessKey must be URL encoded\.

 This parameter is optional\.